 Hiring new employees can sometimes feel like a high-stakes game of chance.
-You screen a resume, conduct an interview, call a few references… and hope for the best.
+You screen a resume, conduct an interview, follow up on a few references… and hope for the best.

-The good news is there’s a way to better predict job success—and it’s fairly easy to do.
-In addition to the resume, interview, and references you usually include as part of the hiring process, you just need to add a few additional objective data points.
+But there are ways to better predict job success—and they’re not necessarily complicated.
+In addition to the resume, interview, and references you usually include as part of the hiring process, you just need to include a few more objective data points for consideration.

 Here are a few of the data points we recommend collecting during the hiring process: